 This point can pretty much be simplified to: Use your best judgement and don’t overdo it.

 When marketers implement a programmatic ad strategy, they’re suddenly collecting extremely valuable segmentation data in real time.
 They know who their audience is, they know what their unique traits are, and this knowledge opens the door for next-level personalised communication.

 Channel this newfound power into creating programmatic creative that:

-- Is optimized for multiple platforms and channels
+- Is optimised for multiple platforms and channels

 - Always evolves and brings customers closer to a purchase decision